Neck Lift Surgery in Houston at Lift Plastic Surgery

 Food and Drink Restrictions on the Day of Surgery

 On the day of surgery, patients must not eat or drink anything for the six hours leading up to their neck lift.
-However, if the patient takes medication during this timeframe, he or she needs to speak with Dr. Patel or Dr. Truong to find out if this medication is okay to take with a small sip of water.
+However, if the patient takes medication during this timeframe, he or she needs to speak with Dr. Patel to find out if this medication is okay to take with a small sip of water.

 Find a Chauffeur for the Day of Surgery